jhburns/3GCI/Documentation/Errors.md

 ### Existence Checking
 The website is largely designed not link to content that does not exist, using hugo's `fileExists` function.
 This prevents console errors.

 If a file does not exist, the html needed to use it won't either in general.
+For example scripts.js may not load, and it is then not served without error because it is not page critical.

+The reasoning to not server some content without error is because it is not page critical so it is not needed.

+## Non-local Scripts
+Currently third-party loaded scripts (jQuery, poppers, bootstrap etc.) are not checked to see if loading on their own CDN.
+Their uptime is instead trusted to always be up.